LeoRiether/leoriether.github.io/content/posts/2024-04-04-tests-literature-review.md

 the expected values there's a mode of running the tests that **updates the expectations based on the real outputs**, potentially saving you a lot of time.

-Althout matklad recommends this technique in [How to Test -- Expect-Tests](https://matklad.github.io/2021/05/31/how-to-test.html#Expect-Tests), I'll be using the (very recent!) library [selfie](https://selfie.dev/), which runs in the JVM, for an example.
+Although matklad recommends this technique in [How to Test -- Expect-Tests](https://matklad.github.io/2021/05/31/how-to-test.html#Expect-Tests), I'll be using the (very recent!) library [selfie](https://selfie.dev/), which runs in the JVM, for an example.
 With selfie, you'd write a test like this (blatantly stolen from their frontpage):